KanielaP/X96-Solar-Start-Up/Solar/Simple Environment.md

 ## Description

-This environment randomly generates battery level, solar charge, temperature and load consumption that is sent to the agent to process.
+This environment randomly generates solar charge, temperature and load consumption that is sent to the agent to process.
+The initial battery level is 0kw, but on reoccuring runs it will take the projected battery level value.
 This process is expected every hour after the agent's action.

 ## Action Space